FarzeanHassim/aml-risk-triage-system/README.md

 - Successfully categorised customers into High, Medium, and Low risk segments
 - Enabled prioritisation of high-risk alerts for immediate investigation
 - Provided portfolio-level visibility of risk distribution through data visualisation
-- Demonstrated how rules-based models can be enhanced with analytics for better decision-making
+- Demonstrated how rules-based models can be enhanced with analytics for improved decision-making

 ---